Emigration 1921 – 1938

 Finally the City of Amsterdam opened a competition.
 The 4 winners instigated the renewal of the Lloyd Hotel and the hotel was renovated completely.
 The broke though the building in order to break through history.

 The hotel now has rooms from 1 – 5 stars and a Cultural Embassy.
-After decades of difficult history this building houses a succesful and unique hotel.
+After decades of difficult history this building houses a successful and unique hotel.
 More information on the website of the Lloyd Hotel.

 Lubbers, Annette, Lloydhotel; Uitgeverij Bas Lubberhuizen, (Amsterdam 2004).